JavaPantry/springcloud-workshop/WorkLogNotes/Микросервисы на Spring Cloud.md

   - test in HttpClient file TestApiGateway.http - Ok
   - test in HttpClient file TestServerConfigApp.http - Ok
 - commit - Turn off security and add HttpClient tests

+### Make a branch with basic security in `very-basic-cloud-base-with-failed-security`
+- from master branch make new branch `very-basic-cloud-base-with-failed-security`
+  - to store stage where security applied but whole cloud not discoverable
+- after that will merge `very-basic-cloud-base-no-secure` to `master`
+- commit - Make a branch with basic security to store stage where security applied but whole cloud not discoverable

+### Merge `very-basic-cloud-base-no-secure` into `master` branch to continue with Docker
+- test loading cloud in Browsers and HttpClient
+- commit - Merge very-basic-cloud-base-no-secure into master branch to continue with Docker